 Visiting Cambodia doesn’t just mean visiting the majestic temples of Angkor Wat.
 The country’s second UNESCO World Heritage Site is Preah Vihear temple, which sits on a cliff-top and offers stunning views of Cambodia and the Dangrek Mountains.
 Sambor Prei Kuk temples in Kampong Thom are even older than Angkor Wat.

-Other temples are: the jungle temple of Beng Melea which can be combined with a trip to Koh Ker or Kbal Spean and Preah Khan, one of the remotest temples.
-Battambangis the second largest city and lies in the northwest with more Angkor ruins.
+Other temples are: the jungle temple of Beng Melea which can be combined with a trip to Koh Ker or Kbal Spean and Prasat Preah Khan, one of the remotest temples.
+Battambang is the second largest city and lies in the northwest with more ancient ruins.
 The city seems more like a town with rural villages close by.
 One attraction here is the bamboo train on the outskirts of town, originally built to transport rice from Phnom Penh.
 You can take the train to a local village but it is touristy and expect to get attention from sellers.

 When you’re all templed-out, take a trip to the northeast where Eco-tourism lies.
 Visit Mondulkiri for the Bousra waterfall and Ethnic Culture Centre.
 If you’re feeling stressed from travelling take a trip to the Sea Forest, a natural healing place in Loa Ka which is proven to cure you (and is even better at sunrise or sunset).

 Visit Ratanakiri for Yeak Lom volcanic lake and Virachey National Park then treat yourself to a gem within the mining province.
 One of the places to go in Cambodia to take your pick from sapphires, emeralds and rubies.

 For nature lovers, the East has dense forest and lush jungles ideal for trekking past local villages.
 See orangutans in the Koh Kong Province or trek the Cardamon Mountains (but not by yourself as there are illegal loggers here) to experience Cambodia’s natural beauty.

-See silk worms (a definite must) at Phnom Srok, the only remaining silk village in Cambodia and watch how Cambodian silk is weaved by the riverside at Mekong Blue in Stung Treng whilst enjoying the best coffee in Cambodia and cuisine with a Laos flavour.
+See silk worms (a Cambodia must see) at Phnom Srok, the only remaining silk village in Cambodia and watch how Cambodian silk is weaved by the riverside at Mekong Blue in Stung Treng whilst enjoying the best coffee in Cambodia and cuisine with a Laos flavour.

 Head south for snorkelling and sunbathing at Sihanoukville, the beach area of Cambodia which can be more expensive than the rest of the country.
-The beaches aren’t as picturesque as Thailand’s (e.g. Serendipity Beach is a rocky area), and apparently they aren't as clean as they used to be.
+The beaches aren’t as picturesque as Thailand’s (Serendipity Beach is a rocky area), and apparently they aren't as clean as they used to be.
 If you are heading here, Otres Beach is the less touristy of the four main beaches and has more of a backpacker vibe than the luxury resorts on the other beaches.

-Kampot is great for those who love adventure and Kep,once an area where the rich used to frequent, is now the best place for fresh crab.
-If you need solitude, Bamboo Island is nearby and will take you back to basics with no evening power or hot water.
+Kampot, Cambodia is great for those who love adventure and Kep, once an area where the rich used to frequent, is now one of the best places in Cambodia for fresh crab.
+Kep National Park is ideal for those wishing to hike its nature trails.